diffbot/docs/docs/guides-custom-headers-api.md

 3. Pass the script along as the `X-Forward-X-Evaluate` custom header.
 We'll use Postman here, but you can also attach it permanently using the dashboard or raw rule backup/restore as documented above.
 Issuing the request will reveal our desired text in the return data.

     ![Day text is present at the end of the paragraph](/img/customheader/06.jpg)

+> Note: X-Evaluate will only be executed if called from the API the rule resides in.
+If you have an X-Evaluate script in your Article API rule and make a request with the Analyze API that identifies the page as an article, the X-Evaluate will not be executed.